 On day 4 of your 10-day Iceland Ring Road itinerary, prepare your camera for this scenic drive today.
 You will drive through peaceful fjords, small fishing villages and trails tucked away in the hollow of towering mountains.
 You will also drive uphill and start to see amazing mountains covered in ice and blue lakes formed by the melted ice (if you are driving during spring/summer).
 The high mountain pass leading to Sejdisfjordur is unforgettable.

-The tranquil town of Seydisfjordur has a relaxed atmosphere and offers a range of cultural and outdoor activities with unique dining experiences.
-The town stretches along the south side of the fjord, but along the shoreline, you can find access to the sea, rocky beaches and ruins of former activity.
+Seydisfjordur town: The tranquil town of Seydisfjordur has a relaxed atmosphere and offers a range of cultural and outdoor activities with unique dining experiences.
+The town stretches along the south side of the fjord, but along the shoreline, you can find access to the sea, rocky beaches, and ruins of former activity.
 It makes a perfect stop to relax and enjoy the gorgeous views.

-DAY 5 - EXCITING DAY VISITING GLACIER LAGOONS AND THE DIAMOND BEACH
+DAY 5- EXCITING DAY VISITING LAGOONS AND THE DIAMOND BEACH

-Start your day 5 of your Iceland Ring Road with spectacular views.
+Start your day 5 of your Iceland self-drive itinerary with spectacular views.
 Keep an eye on the side of the road as you can see groups of reindeer along the way.

-The first stop is at the Jokulsarlon Glacier Lagoon lagoon borders of Vatnajokull National Park.
+Jokulsarlon Glacier: This is the first stop of the day at the Vatnajokull National Park.
 With blue water and dotted with icebergs from the surrounding glacier, it is a fantastic spectacle.
 If you are lucky, you can see the seals swimming freely among the icebergs in this area – safe from the killer whales hunting offshore.

-DAY 6 - SOUTHWEST OF THE ISLAND - ADVENTURE DAY HIKING GLACIER AND ICE CLIMB
+DAY 6- SOUTHWEST OF THE ISLAND: ADVENTURE DAY HIKING GLACIER AND ICE CLIMBING